stennety/mywebsite/_posts/2018-09-24-enchantments-backpacking-trip.md

 It was a cold night, probably in the mid-teens.
 I found myself shivering at several points even in a 20-degree mummy bag in full layers on top of my R-value 5 sleeping pad.
 I emerged from my tent to find it covered in ice.
 Michael’s jacket was literally frozen solid.

-![]({{site.cdn_path}}/2018/09/24/leprechaun_camp.jpg)
+{% youtube SRqUsb6TL4k %}

 But alas, there was sun, glorious sun!
 We hung out at camp until around 10 am to dry some of our wet gear off.

+![]({{site.cdn_path}}/2018/09/24/leprechaun_camp.jpg)

 After one night of heavy wind, and another of freezing temperatures, we were all a little burned out and decided to cut the trip to three days instead of the four we’d originally planned.
 We formed into two groups, a fast group with car keys who would retrieve the vehicles at the Colchuck Lake Trailhead, and the usual slow photographer group, and hit the trails.

 ![]({{site.cdn_path}}/2018/09/24/snow_lakes_overlook.jpg)